shaakirag/E-Commerce_Website/README.md

 # E-Commerce Website with Customer and Order Management

-E-Commerce website with customer and order management
+E-Commerce website with customer and order management.

+Programmed using the Python framework Django, Javascript, HTML, CSS.

 **To run the website:**